wouterpeere/GHEtool/paper.md

 - A commonly used package in the borefield domain is pygfunction.
 Pygfunction is an open-source Python package to calculate the thermal response factors of the ground.
 This function forms the basis of many borefield simulation and sizing programs [@pygfunction].
 With this Python package, the data of GHEtool was precalculated.

 From the mentioned tools, only EED, GLHEPRO, geoSIM and GLDTM can size borefields, but none of them is open source nor easy to be integrated into your workflow since they are standalone.
 From all the borefield sizing tools listed above, only geoSIM is free, but it only works with one specific type of borehole tubing [@geoSIM].
-(Bernier, 2019) has reviewed exhaustive literature of all existing borefield sizing methods and tools [@Bernier].
+[@Bernier] has reviewed exhaustive literature of all existing borefield sizing methods and tools.

 # Features
 GHEtool offers functionalities of value to all different disciplines working with borefields.
 The features are available both in the code environment and in the GUI.
 These features are: